 The servicer's internal procedures support compliance with existing U.S. Department of Education and guarantor regulations and reporting requirements, and provide high quality service to borrowers.
 It utilizes computerized servicing systems.
 These systems monitor all student loans serviced by its loan servicing centers.
 The computerized servicing systems identify loans which require due diligence or other servicing procedures and disseminate the necessary loan information to initiate the servicing or collection process.
 The computerized servicing systems enable the servicer to service a high volume of loans in a manner consistent with industry requirements.
-SLM Corporation and its subsidiaries, including the sellers to the depositor, also require their third-party servicers to maintain operating procedures which comply with applicable U.S. Department of Education and guarantor regulations and reporting requirements, and periodically reviews certain operations for compliance.
+Holdco and its subsidiaries, including the sellers to the depositor, also require their third-party servicers to maintain operating procedures which comply with applicable U.S. Department of Education and guarantor regulations and reporting requirements, and periodically reviews certain operations for compliance.

-In addition, Sallie Mae affiliates offer some borrowers loan repayment terms that do not provide for level payments over the repayment term of the loan.
-For example, under SLM ECFC's graduated repayment program, some student loans provide for an "interest only" period.
+In addition, Company affiliates offer some borrowers loan repayment terms that do not provide for level payments over the repayment term of the loan.
+For example, under ECFC's graduated repayment program, some student loans provide for an "interest only" period.
 During this period, the borrower is required to make payment of accrued interest only.
 No payment of the principal of the loan is required.
 At the conclusion of the interest only period, the loan must be amortized through level payments over the remaining term of the loan.

-In other cases, Sallie Mae affiliates offer borrowers a "graduated phased in" amortization of the principal of the loans.
+In other cases, Company affiliates offer borrowers a "graduated phased in" amortization of the principal of the loans.
 For these loans, a greater portion of the principal amortization of the loan occurs in the later stages of the loan than would be the case if amortization were on a level payment basis.

-Sallie Mae affiliates also offer an income-sensitive repayment plan under which repayments are based on the borrower's income.
+Company affiliates also offer an income-sensitive repayment plan under which repayments are based on the borrower's income.
 Under this plan, ultimate repayment may be delayed up to five years.

 Consolidation/Repayment Programs.
-Consolidation and repayment programs made available by Sallie Mae companies to student loan borrowers and cosigners will continue to be made available to borrowers and cosigners with trust student loans.
-SLM Corporation and its subsidiaries currently participate in the consolidation loan program for FFELP loans.
+Consolidation and repayment programs made available by the Companies to student loan borrowers and cosigners were made available to borrowers and cosigners with trust student loans.
+Holdco and its subsidiaries participated in the consolidation loan program for FFELP loans until the elimination of FFELP as an ongoing program.
 See "Appendix A-Federal Family Education Loan Program-Consolidation Loan Program" in this prospectus.
-In addition, in 2005, SLM Corporation and its subsidiaries began offering a private consolidation loan program.
-Therefore, the transfer and servicing agreements permit the applicable seller to purchase student loans from the trust to effect consolidations at the request of borrowers.
+In addition, in 2005, Holdco and its subsidiaries began offering a private consolidation loan program although this program was separately discontinued with certain exceptions.
+Therefore, the transfer and servicing agreements still permit the applicable seller to purchase such student loans from the trust to effect consolidations at the request of borrowers.

-In addition, many Sallie Mae companies offer some borrowers loan repayment terms that do not provide for level payments over the repayment term of the loan.
-For example, under a typical graduated repayment program, some student loans provide for an "interest only"

-repayment option for a specified period of time, usually the first twenty-four (24) or forty-eight (48) months after the loan enters repayment.
+In addition, many Company affiliates offer some borrowers loan repayment terms that do not provide for level payments over the repayment term of the loan.
+For example, under a typical graduated repayment program, some student loans provide for an "interest only" repayment option for a specified period of time, usually the first twenty-four (24) or forty-eight (48) months after the loan enters repayment.
 During this period, the borrower is required to make payment of accrued interest only.
 No payment of the principal of the loan is required.
 At the conclusion of the interest only period, the loan must be amortized through level payments over the remaining term of the loan.
 Borrowers can also request an extended repayment term based on the remaining loan balance.

-In other cases, Sallie Mae companies offer borrowers a "graduated phased in" amortization of the principal of the loans.
+In other cases, Company affiliates offer borrowers a "graduated phased in" amortization of the principal of the loans.
 For these loans, a greater portion of the principal amortization of the loan occurs in the later stages of the loan than would be the case if amortization were on a level payment basis.